Selling on DriveThruCards

 Earn additional sales without having to invest in inventory.

 Zero order processing on your end.
 Nothing to pick, pack, or ship.
 No need to invoice or dun us.
 Your royalties are paid every month like clockwork.
-We have paid publishers reliably every month for over twelve years.
-You can view your sales in real-time on site and even take your royalties out via Paypal at any time if you prefer.
+We have paid publishers reliably every month for nearly twenty years.
+You can view your sales in real time on site and even take your royalties out via Paypal at any time.

 As a sales example, you have a 100-card deck.
 The title costs $9.00 to print ($0.09/card on Premium card stock).
 You set the resale price at, say, $20.00.
 Upon each sale, the margin equals $11.00 ($20.00 - $9.00).
 At a 70% publisher earnings rate, you receive $7.70 per sale — over 30% more than from traditional channels.